In partnership with Combined Jewish Philanthropies, JOIN is thrilled to be accepting applications for the second cohort of the Empower Fellowship.

 Who is eligible for the Empower Fellowship, and what do we mean by “disability”?

 To be eligible for the Empower Fellowship, you must meet the eligibility criteria for the Jewish Organizing Fellowship, and also self-identify as a person with a disability, disabled person, or differently-abled, or be considered in that category legally, medically, or socially, due to experiences such as (but not limited to):

 - Learning disability

 - Sensory disability, such as blind, low-vision, Deaf, hard of hearing, or DeafBlind

 We understand that people with these experiences have a wide variety of relationships with the term “disability” and the disability community.
 If you have one or more of the above experiences or other experiences that could be labelled “disability,” you are eligible even if you don’t typically call yourself “disabled,” a “person with a disability,” or “differently-abled.”
 (To learn more about why we use these different terms, visit our FAQ.)
 If you would like to talk about whether this opportunity is right for you, given your unique experiences, please contact Jihelah Greenwald, Program and Network Manager, at email@example.com or 617-350-9994 x208.

-To apply, you must complete the Jewish Organizing Fellowship application and answer the supplemental questions in the personal statement.
+To apply, you must complete the Jewish Organizing Fellowship application including the Empower Supplemental Statement.